ExeMS/Game-Of-Life/README.md

 1) Add a larger range of structures.
 2) Add a speed controller to the game, so the player can change how fast the game moves.
 3) Add a "single stage" button, so the user can move forward one stage at a time.
-4) Allow the user to use the forward and back keys in the textboxes for readFromFile and SaveToFile.

 # 4 Significant Versions:
 1) ee026b2 - Initial layout. - 2/5/2020